 Frequently Asked Questions

-We ship out of Dallas, Texas USA, at check out you can select different shipping options, such as overnight, 2 days, ground, ect.
-After making your selection it will display an estimated date of arrival depending on your method of delivery and location.
+We ship out of Dallas, Texas USA, at check out you can select different shipping option, such as overnight, 2 days, ground, ect.
+After making your selection it will display an estimated date of arrival depending on your chosen method of delivery and location.

 The Lick Sleeve® is machine washable, and can be hung to dry or dried on a low-heat cycle.